RonenNess/Shaku/README.md

 - Fixed rectangle-rectangle collision to include touching borders (breaking change).
 - Fixed `collideCircle()` bug.
 - Added plus / minus key codes.

+## 1.3.0

+- Fixed collision debug render to accept camera parameter.
+- Added method to get actual rendering size without offset.
+- Changed gfx `renderingRegion` and `canvasSize` to be methods and not getters, to make it clear they are immutable (breaking change).
+- Changed gfx `cover` to accept vector in addition to rectangle.
+- Added `pick` method to collision world.
+- Added position value for collision result with points.
+- Added `flipX` and `flipY` getters / setters to sprite.
+- Fixed `orthographicOffset()` bug with viewport offset.
+- Fixed sprites group demo (wrong rotation).
+- Fixed how viewports work and are applied in general (breaking change).
+- Hid the camera `perspective()` method, at least for now (breaking change).
+- Fixed collision shapes custom debug color.
+- Added `clone()` to sprites.

 # License